USING THE MIDDLE FINGER TO PULL THE TRIGGER.

 Using the middle finger to pull the trigger is well known to Paintballers.
 The trigger guards and triggers on some guns are designed so that either or both the index finger and middle finger can be placed on the trigger and used to shoot.

-Walter J. Dorfner, the long time lead firearms instructor for the VSP, now retired and deceased, had this to say in his paper on Point Shooting about field tests using the index and middle fingers to pull the trigger.
+Walter J. Dorfner, the long time lead firearms instructor for the VSP, now deceased, had this to say about using the index and middle fingers to pull the trigger in his paper on Point Shooting.

 When using the index finger to shoot, one can induce error by having too much or too little of the finger on the trigger.